CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 | 1571 | xi Aql b |

 ##
-3. Which year saw the most exoplanet discoveries?
+3. Which year saw the most exoplanet discoveries?d
 - How many planets fall into each size category - Earth-sized, Super-Earth, Neptune-sized, and Jupiter-sized?
 - Which planets are potentially in the habitable zone (orbital period between 200 and 500 days and radius less than 2 Earth radii)?